NikosAlexandris/rekx/docs/index.md

 create and aggregate Kerchunk reference sets and time data read operations.

 `rekx` dedicates to practicality, simplicity, and essence.

-!!! quote "The Zen of Chunking"
+!!! enso "The Zen of Chunking"

     Chunks are equal-sized data blocks.